Language and Page Formatting Options

-- A current installation of OpenShift Serverless Operator and Knative Serving.
+- You have installed the OpenShift Serverless Operator and Knative Serving.

 apiVersion: jaegertracing.io/v1 kind: Jaeger metadata: name: jaeger namespace: default